Luicel/Clock/README.md

 This is a Minecraft 1.16 plugin written using the Spigot API.
 It allows players to create, configure, and display timers and stopwatches in-game!

-This project was entirely a learning experience for me and an excuse to familize myself with some new concepts and to brush up my skills on others.
-I plan to update this project periodically to gain experience with supporting long-term projects.
+This project was created primarily as a learning experience for me.
+During its development, I had a chance to brush up on some OO principles such as polymorphism and to learn new intermediate Java concepts such as annotations and Reflections.
+Though most importantly of all, I used this project as a lesson for how to develop clean and reliable user experiences.

 You can download the latest version of Clock [here](https://github.com/Luicel/Clock/releases/latest).